 There are plenty of solutions that you can use around the home.
-Many are found in your own kitchen cabinets or pantry such as:
+Many from your kitchen cabinets or pantry such as:

-- Put together ¼ teaspoon of white vinegar with 1 qt. of water.
+- Put together ¼ teaspoon of white vinegar with one qt. of water.
 Shake very well to mix.
 Pour the mixture right into a spray bottle and then thoroughly saturate the stained area.
+Spray With Vinegar-Water.
 This method works best on water-soluble stains, such as fruit juices, soda or dirt.
-Let the mixture soak for a few moments so that it can fully penetrate the fibers.
+Let the mixture soak for a few moments so that it can fully penetrate the fibres.
 By using a microfiber towel, gently blot the area to absorb the liquid as well as the stain.
 Allow the area to air dry.
-In case a stain remains, repeat with the mixture until the stain is lifted.
+In case a stain remains.

-- Add a tablespoon of ammonia to the mixture then shake to combine.
-Apply amply to the stain if it is not fully lifted.
-Blot using a cloth to remove.
-In the event the carpet is white, you can use chlorine bleach instead of ammonia, but never combine the bleach with ammonia.
+- Add a tablespoon of ammonia to the mixture then shake to combine—blot using a cloth to remove.
+In the event the carpet is white, you can use chlorine bleach instead of ammonia, but never mix the bleach with ammonia.
 If you use bleach, apply a drop of bleach to an inconspicuous area to determine how it will affect the carpet.

 - Apply heat to remove oily stains that are not water-soluble.
-For instance, apply the heat of a hair dryer onto the stain and blot using a paper towel.
-An alternative is to lay the towel over the stain and iron away to absorb the stain.
+For instance, apply the heat of a hairdryer onto the stain and blot using a paper towel.
+An alternative is to lay the cloth over the stain and iron away to absorb the stain.

 - Rent a steam cleaner.
 A steam cleaner can be a highly effective solution for the set in stains when all else fails.
 These cleaners use heat as well as non-chlorine cleaning detergent to power through a large selection of stains.